federicotdn/verb/README.md

 After the "Create a user" request has been sent at least once, the result will be stored internally under "new-user".
 It can then be used later at any time.
 Sending the request again will overwrite the previous value, and killing the response buffer will not erase the stored response.
 The `Verb-Store` mechanism is a bit more robust than using just `verb-last`, as sending any (unrelated) request will always re-set `verb-last` globally.

-**Note**: When reading heading properties such as `Verb-Store`, properties for parent headings are ignored by default.
-This can be controlled using the `org-use-property-inheritance` variable (default: `nil`).

 ### Request Mapping Functions

-The `Verb-Map-Request` heading property also has a special meaning in Verb.
+The `Verb-Map-Request` Org property is used by Verb as well.
 When present, it can be used to specify a mapping function than will be called right before the corresponding request is sent or exported, with the request itself as its sole argument.
 The function must return the same request specification object (type `verb-request-spec`), or a new one.
 With this, it is possible to apply custom transformations to requests before they are sent or exported.

 So, for example, having the following function:
 ```elisp